SFDO-Community-Sprints/sticky-selectron-documentation/docs/resources.md

 [Three thousand test contact records](Assets/Resources_MOCK_DATA_Contact_v2.csv)

+For the data upload using the data loader or data wizard - Update the formatting of the Birthdate field to a custom format of yyyy-mm-dd.

 If you want to create custom fields for the test data - follow the [attached pdf file to configure the custom fields](Assets/Resources_Sticky_Selectron_Custom_Contact_Fields.pdf).

 Sample flow documentation can be found here: